 This is the first in a series of two courses that will provide the student with considerations related to routine imaging techniques of the central nervous system (CNS) and musculoskeletal system (MSK).
 Students will explore common pathologies found on CT images.
 Emphasis will be placed on contrast usage, imaging processes, and positioning considerations.
-Students must be accepted into the CT program or have permission of the program coordinator to register for this course.
+Students must be accepted into the CT program or have permission of the program director to register for this course.
+Prerequisites: E, M, R